MicrosoftDocs/OData-docs/Odata-docs/odatacli/getting-started.md

  - `--outputdir|-o`

     Full path to output directory.
 This could be an empty directory or a directory with a .csproj/.vbproj file.
-This is a required option
+This is a required option.